-International Student Check In Day for the 2014 fall semester is Monday, August 18, 2014.
-Students should plan to arrive at Washington DC’s Dulles Airport between 10:00am and 7:00pm on that date in order to free receive transportation from the airport to UMW’s campus.
+International Student Check In Day for the 2015 spring semester is Thursday, January 8, 2015.
+Students should plan to arrive at Washington DC’s Dulles Airport between 10:00am and 7:00pm on that date in order to receive free transportation from the airport to UMW’s campus.
 Please contact email@example.com with your flight information to take advantage of this service.
 Please note that student housing is not available prior to the check in date.
-Students arriving on alternate dates you will be responsible for their own transportation and lodging until check in day.
+Students arriving on alternate dates will be responsible for their own transportation and lodging until check in day.

 International Student Orientation is an essential part of your arrival process.